dbailey/newrelic_hornetq_plugin/README.md

   * ignoreJMSServers 	-
   * ignoreQueues 		- Comma separated name of queues to ignore
   * ignoreTopics 		- Comma separated name of queues to ignore
-  * user 				- JMX User
+  * user 				- JMX User, ignored on localhost
-  * passwd 				- JMX Password
+  * passwd 				- JMX Password, ignored on localhost

 **Note:** Specify the above set of properties for each plugin instance.
 You will have to follow the syntax (embed the properties for each instance of the plugin in a pair of curley braces separated by a comma).